geovanigaldemsugar/streaming/README.md

 5. click save

 #### Testing Radarr
 Your finished just search for a movie `The Dark Knight` to add and test it out.
-Sometimes it nessesary for you pick the torrent yourself in ineractive search as some files are huge( might have different different languages, uncompressed etc..)
+Sometimes it nessesary for you pick the torrent yourself in ineractive search as some files are huge( might have different different languages, uncompressed etc..).

 ![Screenshot from 2024-06-02 17-19-14](https://github.com/geovanigaldemsugar/streaming/assets/67174852/71848e11-3d96-458b-b28d-f1d4f6c58c54)

 #### Jellyfin
-Jellyfin create a nice platform for us to watch movies,tv shows and anime. across multiply devices with it being avaible on web andriod and ios.
-1. go to `<host_computer_ipaddress>:8096`
+Jellyfin create a nice platform for us to watch movies,tv shows and anime. across multiply devices with it being avaible on web andriod and ios. go to `<host_computer_ipaddress>:8096`

-2. complete the wizard, adding your libaries, `/data/tv` and `/data/movies`
+1. complete the wizard, adding your libaries, `/data/tv` and `/data/movies`.

 #### Testing Jellyfin